 Ensure you enable the required services, which must run in the background.
 If the service is down, the SSH daemon will not accept the incoming connection, and you will get the connection refused error on the screen.

 To check the running service's status, you can run the below-mentioned command from the terminal.

 After running the command, you will get the status of the service.
 If it is running, there is no issue, but if the service is not enabled, you need to enable it.

-You can follow the below steps for enabling the required service for resolving the error.
+You can follow the steps below to enable the required service to resolve the error.

 systemctl start sshd